 A delicious gluten free, Mexican pulled pork for use in tacos, enchiladas, tostadas, crepes, sandwiches and appetizers.

-- If using for tacos and you cannot find any crispy gluten free taco shells try frying your own in 370°F oil for 30 seconds using a taco press as illustrated in the photo below.
-(Note, that most store-bought corn tortillas are treated with lime.)
+If using for tacos and you cannot find any crispy gluten free taco shells try frying your own in 375°F oil for 90 seconds using a taco press as illustrated in the photo below.
+(Note, that most store-bought corn tortillas are treated with lyme and/or lime.)

 Homemade Gluten Free Green Chile Sauce - Chile Verde Sauce